-

 knowledge for personal and/or professional development in the tourism and hospitality industry.
 This includes working tourism and hospitality professionals who wish to hone their skills in management, public relations, current technology, and social trends, or graduate students wanting to augment their programs of study with an invaluable skill set.
 The certificate program prepares graduates for entry or advanced promotion into a wide range of management positions in culinary, food & beverage, lodging, attraction, and tourism related industries.
 The program is intended for those who desire skills needed

 in the workforce at large.
-Students will learn regional and international facets of the hospitality and tourism industry with topics ranging from marketing, finances, safety, strategic, and employee management in the local billion-dollar tourism industry.
+Students will learn regional and international facets of the hospitality and tourism industry with topics ranging from marketing, finances, safety, and employee management in the local billion-dollar tourism industry.
 The program is designed with a strong emphasis on applied skills.
 Students will have access to industry leaders, as well as experienced faculty and staff.
 Once the course begins, there is no refund.

 Curriculum